DualClown/RoboSumo/README.md

 # RoboSumo
-RoboSumo made in C, with the CCS C compiller.
+RoboSumo made in C, with the CCS C compiller and microcontroller PIC16F877A.

 ## Programming
+zczczc
 ## Circuit

 ## Assembly